aze5/CV/README.md

 #### Adept learner

 I am an exceptional learner, with the ability to quickly grasp new concepts and apply them to practical solutions.
 This was demonstrated in September 2020, when I first began teaching myself how to code.
-My boss at Littlediode was impressed by my progress and asked me to write a program that would automate certain tasks and increase efficiency.
+My manager at Littlediode was impressed by my progress and asked me to write a program that would automate certain tasks and increase efficiency.
 To complete this task, I had to learn several new concepts, including SQL basics, working with CSV files, and the Python OS library.
-The program I wrote was a success, saving my boss hours of time and showcasing my aptitude for learning and problem-solving.
+The program I wrote was a success, saving my manager hours of time and showcasing my aptitude for learning and problem-solving.
 I believe my ability to quickly learn new concepts and apply them to practical solutions will serve me well in my future role as a Junior Software Developer, due to the fast paced and constantly evolving nature of the industry.

 ## Education

 #### Makers Academy (January 2023 to end_date)

-- TBC
+Makers Academy is a highly selective 16-week intensive coding bootcamp that prepares students for careers in software development.
+During my time at Makers Academy, I gained experience in:

+- Object-oriented programming (OOP) principles and design patterns
+- Test-driven development (TDD) and behavior-driven development (BDD) using RSpec and Jest
+- Building web applications using Ruby, JavaScript, HTML, and CSS
+- Making HTTP requests to external APIs
+- Working with databases, specifically Postgres
+- Using Git for version control and collaborating with team members
+- Command-line tools like Bash for managing files and directories, automating tasks, and interacting with Git
+- Agile development methodologies and pair programming techniques

+#### Certifications and Courses

+###### Certifications:

+- Python Institute Certified Entry Level Python Programmer.
+- AWS Certified Cloud Practitioner.

+###### Courses:

+- AWS Certified Cloud Practitioner Exam Training by Digital Cloud Training
+- Data Structures and Algorithms by Codecademy
+- Learn SQL by Codecademy
+- Learn Python 3 by Codecademy
+- Learn Ruby by Codecademy

 #### Glyn school (September 2013 to May 2018)